Picture of Gaby Abela

 Next up, take the following steps:

-- Assign categories to automatically categorize imported content.
+1. Assign sources to Folders to automatically categorize imported content.

 When it comes to keyword filtering, be aware of the following.